Small bedroom ideas: How to maximise space

 Images generated by Midjourney

 “How do you maximise space in a very small bedroom?” is probably one of the most asked questions in interior design.
-Whether you’ve just moved into a teeny studio rental, you’re giving your kids’ bedroom a makeover, or simply looking for new and interesting ways to make the most of the snug guest room, it can be tough decorating a small space.
+Whether you’ve just moved into a teeny studio rental, you’re giving your kids’ bedroom a makeover, or simply looking for new ways to make the most of a snug guest room, decorating a compact space comes with its own set of challenges.

 Luckily, we know a thing or two about maximising floorspace in small bedrooms.
 From mastering your furniture placement with clever layout ideas, to choosing the best colour schemes and lighting tricks to make a space feel bigger, we’ll show you how to design a compact bedroom, from single to small double rooms, without sacrificing comfort or style.